Last Updated on November 12, 2023 by Christine Kaaloa

 Furthermore, these were ergonomically designed seats, equipped with adjustable headrests.

+As I mentioned earlier, Emirates operates on all wide-body aircrafts.
+But i’ll dive into more here.
 My EK 226 flight operated on the Emirates Airlines A380 aircraft, an impressive double-deck aircraft.
 I’ll be honest—I didn’t know I was on a double-decker plane until I saw the in-flight safety video (you’ll see it better in my YouTube video review).
+The only other time I’ve traveled on a double-deck aircraft – and in the upper deck- was with Japan Airlines; although their double-deck at the time was highly overrated as seat experience was smaller.
+Quite the opposite with Emirates.

 Being in economy, I did not go upstairs.
 The upstairs cabin is roped off to ensure the upper cabin has privacy.

-Emirates Airlines excels in its in-flight dining options, even in Emirates economy class.
-The Emirates in-flight dining options on EK 226 offer an array of international dishes, catering to diverse tastes.
+Emirates Airlines excels in its in-flight dining and food in economy class.
+Yay!
+Emirates meals options offer an array of international dishes, catering to diverse tastes.
 Passengers can choose from a selection of main courses, and complimentary beverages are served throughout the flight.
-Special dietary requirements are also accommodated, ensuring a satisfying dining experience for everyone.
+Special dietary requirements are also accommodated, ensuring a great dining experience for even vegetarians like me, who don’t want to be reduced to just salad and fruits.

-My flight got four meals and a pizza snack!
-Yep, you read that correctly- I was given a lot of food!
-I was served more food than the average airline for 15-hour flights.
-Generally, you’d get three meals at most, so Emirates feeds you extra.
+My economy seat got four food meals and a pizza snack!
+Yep, you get a helluva lot of food in economy class!
+I was served more food than the average airline serving long haul flights.
+Generally, you’d get three meals at most in economy, so Emirates feeds you extra.
+See my Emirates economy food menu photo below!

-Food was delicious, and stocked with more than the average items you might find on most airline carriers.
-There were premium items from granola snacks to high-quality cheeses.
-The sections that I misread as condiments came with extra snacks like breadsticks and cheese or chocolate, even if a bread roll was included.
+Emirates food was delicious, and stocked with premium items from granola snacks to high-quality cheeses.
+The condiments section came with extra snacks like breadsticks and cheese or chocolate, even if a bread roll was *not* included.
+Emirates really packs your plate full.
 I was very impressed.

-Additionally, Emirates Airlines wants to do their part in reducing waste and plastics so trays and dishes are washed, ground down, remade and reused.
+Additionally, Emirates Airlines carriers employ eco-friendly travel measures to reduce waste and plastics, so trays and dishes are washed, ground down, remade and reused.
+Super impressed.

 Emirates Airlines is widely recognized for its hospitality, and this extends to economy class on EK 226.
 The flight attendants are attentive, friendly, and dedicated to providing top-notch service.
 Their warm and professional demeanor creates a welcoming environment for passengers.